jzillmann/pdf-to-markdown/examples/Alice-In-Wonderland.md

 ness of mine.’

 The Queen turned crimson with
-fury, and, after glaring at her for a moment like a wild beast, screamed ‘Off with her head!
+fury, and, after glaring at her for a mo- ment like a wild beast, screamed ‘Off with her head!
 Off – ’
 ‘Nonsense!’ said Alice, very
 loudly and decidedly, and the Queen